luke-jenner/Windswept-Atlas/src/site/notes/Eos/Astral Sea.md

 **You need a conduit - a permanent link between worlds of mortals and worlds of the gods - a constructed connection that are formed to allow these existences to be together.**

-It’s how gods send spells past the Divine Gate.
+It’s how [[World Lore/Gods\|gods]] send spells past the Divine Gate.
 It’s how you pass to the Feywild or the Shadowfell.
 They’re typically invisible, most have some kind of a lifespan.
 Usually if it forms naturally, the conduit will swallow a moment of the plane it cracks to life on.
 Takes it with it.

 Those conduits are the only natural thing in the Astral Sea.
 These voids, light holes.